dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 understands thermodynamics can develop a powerful understanding of social physics.

-- If also you believe, as I do, that people intuitively understood many of the secrets of math behind science far earlier than relevated by the prophets of rationalism, then men may have intuitively understood quantum field theory before they had any reason to smash atoms together.
+Further, if also you believe, as I do, that people intuitively understood many of the secrets of math behind science far earlier than relevated by the prophets of rationalism, then men may have intuitively understood statistical mechanics, entropy, thermodynamics, quantum field theory before they had any reason to smash atoms together.
+That is, at least those concepts apply to social physics at the 10,000ft level.

 #### [Quantum Field Theory](https://www.youtube.com/watch?v=4u3f7_p1i8c) and [the Upanishads](https://www.youtube.com/watch?v=7Brv2FaOluU)